-The Beauchief Abbey Conservation area is situated approximately 5km from Sheffield City Centre in the south eastern outskirts.
-The conservation area is made up of two distinct sub-areas.
+The Beauchief Abbey Conservation Area is situated approximately 5km from the City Centre in the south eastern outskirts.
+The Conservation Area is made up of 2 distinct sub-areas.

 The first part on the eastern side of Beauchief Abbey Lane contains several listed buildings including the Grade II* listed Church of St Thomas a Beckett (known as Beauchief Abbey).

 The part west of Beauchief Abbey Lane is smaller and contains a group of both historic and modern houses which stretch down to Abbey Brook.